2023 Nigerien coup d'état: Background

 The country frequently ranks at the bottom of the UN's Human Development Index and has also suffered from Islamist insurgencies led by Al-Qaeda, Islamic State and Boko Haram, despite its military receiving training and logistical support from the United States, France and Turkey, which have bases in the country.
-It was also stated that disputes with the army over attitudes with ECOWAS' position on military juntas in the region may have also played a part; Salifou Modi, Chief of staff of Niger's military until 31 March 2023, visited Bamako in March to agree with Mali that it could pursue jihadists on Malian territory, but Bazoum was supportive of ECOWAS in its anti-junta stance; Modi was replaced a few weeks later.
-Coup leader Abdourahamane Tchiani stated that the Nigerien military overthrew Bazoum due to rising insecurity in regard to jihadism, but jihadist violence was decreasing at the time of the coup.
+Disputes with the army over attitudes with ECOWAS' position on military juntas in the region may have also played a part; Salifou Modi, chief of staff of Niger's military, visited Bamako in March 2023 to agree with Mali that it could pursue jihadists on Malian territory, but Bazoum was supportive of ECOWAS in its anti-junta stance; Modi was replaced as chief of staff a few weeks later.
+Tiani stated that the Nigerien military overthrew Bazoum because of rising insecurity in regard to jihadism, but jihadist violence was decreasing at the time of the coup.

 In 2022, the country became the hub of France's anti-jihadist operations in the Sahel region following its expulsion from Mali and Burkina Faso, with Bazoum being described as one of the few remaining pro-Western leaders in the region.
-Niger became a key ally for Western, particularly French, American, and Turkish forces.
+Niger became a key ally for Western (particularly French, American, and Turkish) forces.
 With multiple coups and rising anti-French sentiments in the region, Niger became France's partner of last resort.
 American-trained officers were also reported to have trained many members of the presidential guard.
 US military investments in Niger include nearly 1,100 soldiers, drones, a secret CIA base, and millions of dollars in aid.